SelenaPSM/heatwave-airport-all-Sel/do-heatwave-ml/do-heatwave-ml.md

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
-- Completed Lab 2
+- Completed Lab 4

 ## Task 1: Connect MySQL Shell:

-1. If not already connected with SSH, connect to Compute instance using Cloud Shell
+1. If not already connected then connect to OCI Shell

-    (Example: **ssh -i ~/.ssh/id_rsa opc@132.145.17....**)

 2. On the command line, connect to MySQL using the MySQL Shell client tool with the following command: